 Who should buy the Under Armour Project Rock 2

 The Under Armour Project Rock 2 is the second iteration released by the brand in collaboration with Dwayne Johnson.
-The success that the first model has enjoyed inspired them to take Project Rock 2 to the next level.
 It is a solid option if:

 - You train mostly in the gym and prefer a shoe that offers ground control on gym surfaces through its reliable traction.

 - You are looking for a shoe that would keep your feet cool as you go about intense training sessions.

 Updates to the Under Armour Project Rock 2